-Copyright © 2024 Tax Materials, Inc. All Rights Reserved
+Copyright © 2025 Tax Materials, Inc. All Rights Reserved

-- penalty does not apply to distributions after reaching age 65, or death. - Distributions used to pay for medical expenses that were incurred prior to establishing the HSA are taxable. - Qualified medical expenses include the following: - Medical expenses that require a prescription, - Over-the-counter products and medications without a prescription, - Insulin, and - Menstrual care products, including tampons, pads, liners, cups, sponges, or other similar products. - Qualified medical expenses do not include the insurance premiums for the high deductible health plan.
+- Distributions used to pay for medical expenses that were incurred prior to establishing the HSA are taxable. - Qualified medical expenses include the following: - Medical expenses that require a prescription, - Over-the-counter products and medications without a prescription, - Insulin, and - Menstrual care products, including tampons, pads, liners, cups, sponges, or other similar products. - Qualified medical expenses do not include the insurance premiums for the high deductible health plan.
 However, insurance premiums for long-term care (subject to limits) and health coverage while unemployed qualify.
 Also, if over age 65, health insurance premiums (other than Medigap premiums) are qualified medical expenses for HSA purposes.